BRC Global Standard for Packaging and FSSC 22000

 These are comprehensive standards covering areas of hygiene and product safety throughout the packaging industry.
 Food packaging producers are deeply involved in the food chain, and can significantly influence food safety.
 A specific technical perspective is provided by these standards, enabling the producers to take responsibility by putting in place a widely recognized food safety management system.
 The standards address part of the due diligence requirements* of the packaging manufacturer, packer/filler, and retailer. *The capability to be able to demonstrate that every reasonable measure has been taken to avoid an incident.

 What are the standards?

 All materials that come into contact with food, especially the food packaging, can influence food safety, both by failing to protect the food properly and through contamination.
-The BRC Global Standard for Packaging and Packaging Materials, developed by the British Retailers in cooperation with the Institute of Packaging, and the FSSC 22000 and ISO/TS 22002-4 (formerly PAS 223), address the requirements to guarantee food safety by applying the HACCP (Hazard Analysis & Critical Control Points) and GMP (Good Manufacturing Practice) principles specific to this sector of the food industry.
+The BRCGS Global Standard for Packaging and Packaging Materials, developed by the British Retailers in cooperation with the Institute of Packaging, and the FSSC 22000 and ISO/TS 22002-4 (formerly PAS 223), address the requirements to guarantee food safety by applying the HACCP (Hazard Analysis & Critical Control Points) and GMP (Good Manufacturing Practice) principles specific to this sector of the food industry.

 - The adoption of a formal Hazard and Risk Management System.

 - The control of factory standards, products, processes, and personnel.

 Issue 6 of the standard was released August 1, 2019.
 From February 2020 all certification audits will be done to the new version.

 The FSSC 22000 ensures food safety based on these generally recognized key elements:

 - Interactive communication: A structured informative flow to guarantee effective control of hazards.

 - Prerequisite programmes: GMP, as detailed in the packaging specific ISO/TS 22002-4.